Xpression FM

 • Awards

-Xpression FM is run entirely by current students here at the University of Exeter.
+XpressionFM is run entirely by current students here at the University of Exeter.
 The committee currently consists of 20 positions.
-The committee is democratically elected at the start of each calendar year, giving freshers the opportunity to familiarise themselves with the station before running for a position in their first year.
+The committee is democratically elected at the end of term 2 each calendar year, giving freshers the opportunity to familiarise themselves with the station before running for a position to take up later on.

 There’s a lot more to Xpression than presenting a show – we encourage anyone with an interest in radio or broadcast media to give Xpression a go.
 If presenting isn’t your idea of fun, then you can go into production, making jingles and adverts – or maybe you’d rather review new music as it comes in before its released in the shops?
 You’ll get out what you put in, as the saying goes.